-- These on-line risks can be broadly categorised into four areas (the 4 C's) as set out in KCSiE 2022. - content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes'. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/) - The school will therefore seek to provide information and awareness to teachers, pupils and their parents through: - Acceptable use agreements for children, teachers, parents/carers and governors - Clearly communicated policy around the use of mobile technologies in school and for school activities - Training and updates for staff around on-line safety - Curriculum activities involving raising awareness around staying safe online with regard to age appropriate awareness of the 4 C's - Regular pupil surveys to ensure that the content of lessons are up to date and relevant and effective - Opportunities for pupils to ask questions, anonymously if needed regarding safety on-line - Information included in letters, newsletters, web site, VLE - Parents evenings / sessions - High profile events / campaigns e.g. Safer Internet Day - Building awareness around information that is held on relevant web sites and or publications - Ensuring the safeguards in place for the school electronic systems are effective and monitored for any threats to safety - The school uses the 360 Online safety toolkit (https://360safe.org.uk) to assess its provision and effectiveness.
-Pupil, parent and staff surveys also inform leaders and governors of the relevance of our provision to ensure pupils are kept safe online in school, and also know how to keep themselves safe when using any electronic devices. - In developing any future home learning policy, we will follow the most up to date DfE guidance regarding remote learning.
+These on-line risks can be broadly categorised into four areas (the 4 C's) as set out in KCSiE 2023.

+- Content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes'. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying;

+- Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 220.
+The school will therefore seek to provide information and awareness to teachers, pupils and their parents through: - Acceptable use agreements for children, teachers, parents/carers and governors - Clearly communicated policy around the use of mobile technologies in school and for school activities - Training and updates for staff around on-line safety - Curriculum activities involving raising awareness around staying safe online with regard to age appropriate awareness of the 4 C's - Regular pupil surveys to ensure that the content of lessons are up to date and relevant and effective - Opportunities for pupils to ask questions, anonymously if needed regarding safety on-line - Information included in letters, newsletters, web site, VLE - Parents evenings / sessions - High profile events / campaigns e.g. Safer Internet Day - Building awareness around information that is held on relevant web sites and or publications - Ensuring the safeguards in place for the school electronic systems are effective and monitored for any threats to safety - Use of personal phones or technology to record or use with children or staff should be clearly set out for all stakeholders, and this should include where it would be appropriate to use as well as where not. - 221.
+The school uses the 360 Online safety toolkit (https://360safe.org.uk) to assess its provision and effectiveness.
+Pupil, parent and staff surveys also inform leaders and governors of the relevance of our provision to ensure pupils are kept safe online in school, and also know how to keep themselves safe when using any electronic devices. - 222.
+In developing any future home learning policy, we will follow the most recent DfE guidance regarding remote learning.
 We will also ensure that appropriate process is set out to protect pupils whilst on-line and provide clear protocols for staff to follow that also protect teachers from allegations.
+Home learning will not be used unless it is in line with government guidance, or by any professionals involved with a family.
+It should not be used in lieu of a child coming into school unless there is a reason supported in national guidance to do so.
+This is because it reduces the ability of professionals to safeguard, may increase risks to a child and is not in line with Working Together to Improve Attendance and may make it more difficult for a child/ young person to engage with others in education, work or social settings longer term.